 Things to do in Halkidiki

 Halkidiki tempts you to live a life of luxury at any one of its many beach resorts.
-High-end service and a plethora of unique experiences await, from soothing spa treatments to fine dining and discovering fantastic new wines.
+High-end service and a plethora of unique experiences await, from soothing spa treatments to fine dining and discovering fantastic new wines and wine routes.

 Prepare to be awe-struck by this masterpiece, sculpted over eons by nature’s own hand.
 With stalactites that sparkle in the dark and ‘dwarf stalagmites’, it’s one of the most stunning caves in Europe.
 It also tells a very old story: Here, hidden among the stalagmites, the 700,000-year-old skull of an early human (Archanthrapus) was discovered.
 Aged 30-35 years, he was considered elderly for that time.